Rushi010/demo-delta/README.md

 # demo-delta
-just to learn about git hub
+just to learn about git & git hub.